 There’s plenty of YouTube videos available as well.

 Can it be over pressure?
 Yes and it will show as such on the gauge.
-If this happens use a radiator valve bleed key to let out some water add be careful, it can be hot and never unscrew it until it comes out, take a slowly slowly approach.
-Note that if the pressure rises by more than 1 bar when the heating is up to temperature then the expansion vessel may require re-pressurising.
+If this happens use a radiator valve bleed key to let out some water add be careful, it can be hot and never unscrew it completely but instead, take a slowly -slowly approach.
+Note that if the pressure rises by more than 1 bar when the heating is up to temperature, then the expansion vessel may require re-pressurising.
 This will need a service engineer.